Canada, Eh? Top 10 List Of Things To Do In Montreal

 Relax at Parc Du Mont-Royal – This beautiful park surrounds the base of Mont-Royal and is packed with outdoor sports & activities, a bike trail, a lake, a playground etc… bring a blanket, food and a book and cozy up next to Beaver Lake for some relaxation.

 Browse the streets of Montreal’s Chinatown -You’ll know you’re there when you see the tall red arch and white porcelain lions lining the entrance.
 This is found in the area of De la Gaucetiere Street.
 The neighborhood contains many Asian restaurants, food markets and convenience stores.
-We’re pretty big foodies and we were able to get a delicious bowl of Pho right in the heart of Chinatown.
+I was able to get a delicious bowl of Pho right in the heart of Chinatown.

 If you’ve been to Montreal, what were some of your favorite things to see and do in the city?